apl-cornell/PDL/docs/renaming.md

 With renaming, only _old names_ need to be released, indicating they will never be used again (read or written).
-This is basically analagous to freeing locks that are used for writes, since typically no reads happen after w/in a single thread.
+This is basically analogous to freeing locks that are used for writes, since typically no reads happen after w/in a single thread.

+Andrew: I'm confused about what ensures that there is just one canonical value for a given renamed resource ultimately.
+Weren't the locks providing some functionality there?

 ### Translation